kathlynk/InstaClone/README.md

 ## Notes

-- Figuring out how to setup the menu so it looked organized
+- How to setup the menu so it looked organized
 - Setting up the bottom navigation
--
+- Programming the logout button

 ## Open-source libraries used